With summer winding down in Moline, now is a good time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be replaced every couple of months, depending on the type you use.
+Furnace filters need to be exchanged every several months, depending on the kind you use.

-Unsure when you last replaced yours?
+Not sure when you last checked yours?
 Take it out and tilt it toward the light.
-If there’s no light visible, replace it.
+If light isn’t visible, replace it.

 3. Clean the Inside